SamiOuadrhiri/currency-converter/readme.md

 Welcome to the Currency Converter project!
 This application allows you to convert currencies based on up-to-date exchange rates.

+## Project Overview

+This project offers several features and functionalities:

+- **User Authentication:** Users can log in securely, providing access to various features within the application.

+- **User Management:** Once logged in, users have the capability to create new user accounts.

+- **IP Whitelisting:** Users can whitelist specific IP addresses.
+Only individuals with whitelisted IP addresses are allowed access to the application.
+Currently, only the IP address '::1' is accepted.

+- **On-Demand Rate Updates:** Users can trigger on-demand updates for currency exchange rates.
+Please note that this process may not be instantaneous or run in the background as of the current implementation.

 ## About This Project
 This project is built using the Symfony PHP framework, making use of various Symfony components and best practices for web development.